asgeir-s/tb-signals/README.md

 # Signals Microservice
-Microservice used in the coinsignals project.
+Microservice used in the tradersbit project.

 This requires Java Cryptography Extension (JCE) Unlimited Strength to run.
 Error: ava.security.InvalidKeyException: Illegal key size or default parameters means JCE is missing.